cyberFund/cybernode-archive/images/fullnode/btcd/README.md

 `tee` command duplicates output stream to a file.
 Binaries will be present in `bin/` directory.

+### Running image

 Run container and store blockchain in `$HOME/cyberdata`
 directory:

     docker run -d -v "$HOME"/cyberdata:/cyberdata fullnode-btcd

+To make image visible at https://bitnodes.21.co/ make sure port 8333 is accessible from outside.
+To make it accessible from host machine, publish it:

+    docker run -d -v -p 8333:8333 "$HOME"/cyberdata:/cyberdata fullnode-btcd

 ### fullnode-btcd image layout